 - Open at the neckline several buttons to reveal a tank top underneath

-Click the links below to shop for this fabulous silky shirtdress and the rest of the fabric.
-I’m wearing a size small, which is what I usually am ( SIZE 6), and it fits perfectly.
+Click the links above to shop for this fabulous silky shirtdress and the rest of the outfit.